Gun & Firearm Defenses in Florida

 Criminal Offenses Involving the Use of Weapons in FL

 § 790.07 of the Florida Statutes describes the criminal offense of possessing or using a weapon while being engaged in a criminal offense.
 In many cases, the charges for criminal offenses can be enhanced if a weapon was used.
 This type of activity can be charged as a second or third degree felony offense.
 One example is “Aggravated Assault” found in § 784.021 of the Florida Statutes, which involves the offense of assault that is accomplished with the use of a deadly weapon.
 This is a third degree felony.

 Florida Gun Rights for Convicted Felons

 § 790.23 of the Florida Statutes makes it illegal for a convicted felon, or a delinquent convicted of an equivalent offense, to possess firearms, ammunition or other related weapons.
 Individuals convicted in other states for offenses that would be a felony in Florida are also barred from possessing these weapons and ammunition in the state of Florida.
 This statute does allow for some convicted felons to have their weapons rights restored.
 Any convicted felon who is found in possession of these weapons or ammunition and has not had their weapons rights restored can be charged with a second degree felony.

 Here we have only covered a select few gun and weapon laws in Florida.
-If you have been arrested for one of these or any other type of firearm offense, please do not hesitate to contact our firm as soon as possible.
+If you have been arrested for one of these or any other type of firearm offense, please do not hesitate to contact our Tampa weapon offense lawyers as soon as possible.
 We can provide you with a free evaluation of your case and begin building a strong defense to present to the judge and/or jury.